yehaoo123/myBlog/README.md

 # myBlog

 ## 1. intro
-- The project will be running at a server, which domain is hxy0714.xin.
+- The project will be running at a server, which ip is http://39.105.157.148/.
-- And it's my first website, I use Django frame to realize it.
-Of course, the html page, ui design and logo are all my own origin.
+- I use Django frame to realize it.
+Of course, all the elements are all my own origin.
-- I know this pro just a demo, which many functions has not been realized yet...
-Even its code format isn't all standard...
+- Just a demo, which many functions has not been realized yet...
 I will improve it gradually...
-If anyone want to modify it it's ok, whatever.
+If anyone want to modify it it's ok.
 - Thanks for any suggestion.